ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/01-hello-world.md

 In this code you define four variables that you will be working with:

 1. <code>five</code> - represents the Johnny Five framework capabilities, which provide a type of object model for working with boards like Arduino and Particle.
-2. <code>Particle</code> - represents the Particle IO framework capabilities which exposes the specifics of the Particle boards inclusing the Core and the Photon.
+2. <code>Particle</code> - represents the Particle IO framework capabilities which exposes the specifics of the Particle boards including the Core and the Photon.
 3. <code>LEDPIN</code> - a variable that references pin D7, which the LED is connected to.
 4. <code>board</code> - a representation of the physical board you are using.
 This is created by specifying the Particle Photon board and passing in the Particle Cloud API token and the device ID.